zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Our episode begins with Ji Won saying to her father , “Come on, Dad, the campus tour starts over there.”
 “Come on” means “hurry up. ” When you are telling someone to move faster or to come with you, you mig ht use this expression, “Come on.”
 The word “campus” (campus) refers to the  physical location of a university.
 The buildings of a university are locat ed on a campus.

 Sometimes we use that word “campus” nowadays when we’re talking about a large company or corporation that may have many dif ferent buildings located all on the same property, all in the same area.
-Sometim es those buildings or that collection of buildings is called a “campus,” but t he most common use of the word “campus” is to refer to a college or university cam pus.
+Sometim es those buildings or that collection of buildings is called a “campus,” but the most common use of the word “campus” is to refer to a college or university cam pus.
 Sometimes we also refer to the place where you find high schools and school s for younger children “campuses” as well.

-This student is taking a “campus tour,” where she i s going to go with someone from the university who is going to tell her about the university and the different buildings that they have there at the university.
+This student is taking a “campus tour,” where she is going to go with someone from the university who is going to tell her about the university and the different buildings that they have there at the university.
 T he person that leads the tour is called a “guide” (guide).
-Ji Won says, “The guide i s ready to begin the walking tour.”
+Ji Won says, “The guide is ready to begin the walking tour.”
 A “walking tour” would be, of course, a tour  that has you walking around the campus.
 My guess is most campus tours are walki ng tours.
 If you’re taking a tour of the city, that would probably be a “bus tou r.”

 The guide begins by saying, “Welcome prospective st udents and your parents.”
 A “prospective (prospective) student” would be a st udent who is thinking about attending this university.
 The word “prospective” h ere refers to something that might happen in the future.
 You might be a student at this university, so we will call you a “prospective student.”
 The guide’s name is Jaime.
 He says, “My name is Jaime and I’ll be conducting your tour today.” “ To conduct a tour” is to lead a tour, to be the leader of a tour.